 I would spend the next 15 years balancing my health care job as a nurse continence advisor and clinical educator with being a family caregiver for my mother.

 In the beginning, our gerontologist said he might have missed mom’s dementia except for her poor math skills.
 My mother was a banker who could add a string of numbers in her head faster than you could write them down.
 The gerontologist prescribed medication, which did help to improve her memory for a while.
+She did stop taking the medication because her appointment was postponed and no one thought to reorder it so she started to decline.
+It is important to continue once starting medication.
+Once Mom was back on the medication she leveled out again.

 As Mom’s dementia progressed and her condition deteriorated, the lines between working and caregiving blurred.
-I learned some key lessons about dementia caregiving along this journey.
+I learned some key lessons about caregiving along this journey.

 Lesson 1: Don’t put guilt upon yourself because you didn’t see things changing.
 Parents want to stay independent and protect their children.